ysharplanguage/FastJsonParser/README.md

         }

-        // Used in the "tiny.json" test
-        public enum Status { Single, Married, Divorced }
+        // Used in the "tiny.json" test AND the unit tests public enum Status { Single, Married, Divorced }

-        // Used in the "tiny.json" test
-        public class Person
+        // Used in the "tiny.json" test AND the unit tests public class Person
         {
             public int Id { get; set; }
             public string Name { get; set; }

             // Both string and integral enum value representations can be parsed: public Status Status { get; set; }

             public string Address { get; set; }

             // Just to be sure we support that one, too: public IEnumerable<int> Scores { get; set; }

             public object Data { get; set; }

             // Generic dictionaries are also supported; e.g.:
             // '{
             //    "Name": "F. Bastiat", ...